ai4ce/DeepExplorer/README.md

 The pre-trained model can be found in `pretrained_model` folder.

 ## Exploration Inference
 In the `exploration` folder, you can find the scripts to run the exploration on Gibson and MP3D with `explore_[dataset].py`.
-To calculate the coverage ratio, the scripts `coverage_ratio_area_[dataset].py` can be used.
+To calculate the coverage ratio, the script `coverage_ratio_area_`[dataset].py` can be used.

-We adopted two different scripts for the two dataset to accommadate some differences, such as floor numbers and such.
+We adopted two different scripts for the two datasets to accommodate some differences, such as floor numbers.

 ## Navigation
 ### Action Assigner